Cyclopes: Possible origins

 Various origin hypotheses for the Cyclopes, including its distinctive one-eyed appearance, have been offered.

 A possible origin for one-eyed Cyclopes was advanced by the palaeontologist Othenio Abel in 1914, 1925 and 1939.
 Abel proposed that fossil skulls of Pleistocene dwarf elephants, specifically the Sicilian dwarf elephant Palaeoloxodon falconeri, inspired the cyclopes myth.
 Abel suggested that the large, central nasal cavity (for the trunk) in the skull might have been interpreted as a large single eye-socket.
 However, this claim has been criticised by Greek mythology scholars Mercedes Aguirre and Richard Buxton as lacking evidence and being unfalsifiable.
 Othenio Abel's hypothesis was widely popularized because he claimed that Greek philosopher Empedocles identified elephant bones as cyclopes remains.
 However, this claim has "no basis in any surviving records".
 Paleontologist Mark Witton and Richard Hing were similarly critical of the dwarf elephant hypothesis, stating that "without his literary evidence [of the Empedocles story], Abel's geomyth becomes baseless: elephant fossils and myths of one-eyed monsters exist all over the world, and there is no evidence from historic texts or artwork that makes their connection in Sicily particularly notable or important".
 Other similarly unverifiable and unfalsifiable explanations include that the eye originated from the appearance of volcanism related features, such as craters, or bubbles in volcanic water and mud.
+Mercedes Aguirre and Richard Buxton write that while these scientific explanations for the Cyclopes might have "an air of plausibility" they lack a "robust chain of argument, a demonstrable sequence of circumstances, that might link the supposed origin with the myth" or a good reason to favour one explanation over another.

 Cyclopia, a rare birth defect, can result in foetuses which have a single eye.
 Although the possibility has been raised of a link between this deformity and the myth of the one-eyed Cyclopes, in such cases, the eye is below the nose—rather than above as in ancient Greek depictions.

 As noted above, Walter Burkert sees the possibility of the Hesiodic Cyclopes having ancient smith guilds as their basis.